rabbitmq/rabbitmq-website/site/ldap.md

 auth_backends.1 = ldap
 </pre>

-The same can be done using the [classic config format](/configure.html#erlang-term-config-file):
+The same can be done using the [advanced config format](/configure.html#erlang-term-config-file):

 <pre class="lang-erlang">
 {rabbit, [